-Make sure this vital element of your business encompasses everything it needs to…
+A logo and ‘brand identity’ is a vital element of your business.
+Make sure it encompasses everything it needs to…

 OK, so you have this business.
 Or you’re developing it.
 And pretty early on you realise, “Hey, we need a logo,”… or you’ve already realised that and spoken to your nephew – because he’s studying graphic design.
 In a few days, you have a logo.
 And business cards.
 And the exercise didn’t cost an arm and a leg.
 Your nephew’s design may well be just fine, and appropriate to where your business is right now.
 You’re not Standard Bank, you’re a start-up.
 You’re cost-conscious, and you have bigger things on your mind than typefaces.